 Supporting your people means actively checking on their well-being, celebrating their contributions, and providing clear paths for development.
 These aren't just "nice-to-haves"; they are essential functions for any manager.
 In a hybrid setup, you need systems to ensure these crucial human interactions don't get lost in the shuffle of remote and in-office schedules.
 The tools below help create those systems, making it easier to manage with empathy and clarity and build a culture of trust that transcends physical location.

-For Checking in on Team Morale
+For Keeping a Pulse on Team Morale

 When you don't see your team every day, you have to be deliberate about checking in.
 This goes beyond a simple "How are you?" at the start of a meeting.
 Use video conferencing tools like Zoom or Google Meet for regular one-on-ones to have meaningful conversations.
 For daily touchpoints, a dedicated Slack or Teams channel for non-work chat can be a game-changer.
 Think of it as a virtual breakroom where people can share pet photos or weekend plans.
 According to best practices for managing hybrid teams, creating these opportunities for social connection is key to maintaining team cohesion and spotting signs of burnout before they become serious issues.